 |I have written three e-books, the covers of which are seen below.

 The latest is "Cemetery Tales and other Phantasms."
-I hesitate to
+In this

 Why do I write?